14 Best National Parks in Canada

 Near the resort town of Tofino, on the rugged west coast of Vancouver Island lies Pacific Rim National Park Reserve, stretching along the shores of the Pacific Ocean.
 If you want to be awed – and perhaps a little humbled – by Mother Nature, this is a national park you won't want to miss.

-The weather in Pacific Rim National Park can be summed up in one word: wet.
-It rains a lot, but this helps keep the old-growth forests green and rich.
-Summers are beautiful, but each winter brings wild storms, causing huge waves that draw experienced surfers willing to brave the cold (even in the summer months, dry suits are needed to withstand the cold ocean water).
+Summers are beautiful, but each winter brings, rain and wild storms, causing huge waves that draw photographers as well as experienced surfers willing to brave the cold (even in the summer months, dry suits are needed to withstand the cold ocean water).

 Accommodation: Top Resorts near Tofino